 - When is the application due?

-The application and all accompanying materials must be received by the Admissions and Financial Aid Office by June 10, 2013.
+The application and all accompanying materials must be received by the Admissions and Financial Aid Office by the deadline in June.

 - Where do I send my application?